tenzir/tenzir/web/docs/tql2/operators/every.md

 // … continues like this
 ```

-Fetch the results from an API every 10 minutes and publish the result:
+### Fetch the results from an API every 10 minutes

 ```tql
 every 10min {